 You will find a cluster of hotels along the Giang Vo and Doi Can area, and lots of big shopping centers here including Lotte and Vincom.
 If you want to stay near the government and embassy areas, you can consider air bnb.

-Best places to stay in Hanoi in Ba Dinh with family:
+Best places to stay in Ba Dinh:

 Luxury ($$$): Lotte Hotel Hanoi, 5-star family-friendly hotel located on Lieu Giai Street, Ba Dinh, offering modern rooms, outdoor/ indoor pool, a fitness center, and a spa.
 It is a bit far from the old quarter and touristic attractions, but still easy to find a great shopping center and many eateries nearby.
 The kid-friendly Thu Le zoo is nearby.